Habbie/hello-dns/tdns/intro.md

 surprisingly well!

 ## Putting the tricky bits at a fundamental level
-DNS names look surprisingly like strings, but they very much are not.
+DNS names look surprisingly like text strings, but they very much are not.
 For starters, DNS is case insensitive in its own special way, and such rules must be obeyed for DNSSEC to ever work.

 Furthermore, despite appearances, DNS is 8-bit safe.
 This means that